Our name, Rose & Arrow Estate, speaks to our foundational belief in the pleasure of paradoxes, between opposing forces of love and war.

 The vines in these seven parcels, planted in pleats of preserved mother rock, carry the character of the land in its most primitive form.
 Our winemaker, Felipe Ramirez, liberates the vines’ instincts to produce the Pinot Noirs we love.
 The resulting single-origin wines embody the pleasure of paradox: a light body with a depth of complex flavors, aromas, and textures.
 A universal history of the hills, and the singular story of each parcel’s erosion.

-*Please note all shipping carriers are forecasting record demand this winter season.
+*Please note there may be a delay of shipment due to hot summer weather.
 We cannot guarantee any delivery deadlines due to inclement weather delays.